You can’t buy or rent what’s not on-market

 Net in-migration is facing a low homes inventory in metro-Phoenix, both new and resale homes.

-Accoring to the national Census Bureau, Maricopa County has had the highest growth in population, actual number of people living here, consistently every month from January 2016.
-The reported increase was 81,244 between July 2017 and July 2018.
-Note that this is the “net” gain … the difference between those arriving and those leaving.
+According to the Census Bureau, Maricopa County has had the highest net growth in population, actual number of people living here, consistently every month starting January 2016.
+The total net increase has been about 377,000.
+There was a pause in the COVID period, but it resumed and continues.

 As illustrated by the chart below, from 1999 through 2003, Maricopa County had 14,000 to 17,000 homes built every six months.
 In 2004 through 2007, new construction exploded, going to 22,000+ in the second six-months of 2004.
 The 2008 recession drastically reduced that activity, and it has not come back very far.

-A fundamental problem to any substantial increase in the construction rate is the absence of skilled construction workers.
+The fundamental problem is the absence of skilled construction workers.
 A great many went to other forms of employment in the face of the housing recession and have not come back.

-Much has been made in industry literature that homeowners are selling and moving less frequently.
-In the chart below, tenure is the bar-chart with the scale on the left.
-Average tenure nationally has grown from about 4.5 years in 2000 to 11+ years in the first half of 2019, with an increasing growth rate.
+However, as has been widely reported in industry literature, homeowners are less frequently selling and moving.
+As illustrated in the chart below, average tenure nationally grew from about 4.5 years in 2000 to 11+ years in the first half of 2019.
+The trend has continued.

 These supply verses demand factors largely resulted in a “zero-sum” effect for quite a while.
 Supply, the number of homes listed for sale, is near modern-time lows and demand is driven only by new arrivals.